<em>Washingtonia</em>, skirt palm: to plant, to grow and to care for

 Where to plant?

 You can also grow it in a large container.
-This will allow you to bring it indoors in winter to protect it from cold, then take it out again in spring when temperatures become milder.
-You can then place it on your terrace or in an inner courtyard, preferably in the sun.
+This will allow you to bring it indoors in winter to protect it from cold, then take it back out in spring when temperatures become milder.
+You can then place it on your terrace or in an inner courtyard, preferably in sun.

 When to plant?